 Factoring in these details can help you figure out if this was your child’s first experience with alcohol and whether or not they are likely to continue drinking.

 Express Your Concerns

 If this was your child’s first time getting drunk, take this opportunity to express your concerns about underage drinking.
-Remind your child of the risks involved, which include death, serious injuries, poor decision-making, a higher risk of being physically or sexually assaulted and even brain development issues.
+Remind your child of the risks involved, including death, serious injuries, poor decision-making, a higher risk of being physically or sexually assaulted, and even brain development issues.
 You might even want to point out statistics, such as the fact that 5,000 kids under 21 die every year due to alcohol-related incidents.
 This can help your child understand how dangerous drinking can be and illustrate how much you care about wanting them to be safe.